Does gum disease cause pain?

 Gum Disease Stages and Pain

-The early stages of gum disease create a buildup of gum disease paintartar or “biofilm plaque”.
+The early stages of gum disease create a buildup of tartar or “biofilm plaque”.
 This plaque is made up of live and dead bacteria and other microbes, some of which can be very destructive to your enamel as well as the structures that support your gums and teeth as it progresses.
 At this early stage the symptoms are mainly bleeding gums and some inflammation.
 No doubt your dentist will mention “bleeding points” after you have your teeth cleaned.
 This condition of early stage periodontal disease is, as you noted, painless.

 If you allow the plaque to continue to build up, it will eventually invade the area below your gum line and cause more worrisome problems.
 These include mid-stage gum disease, receding gums, cavities, and root cavities and pain will often start at this time.